kieranrcampbell/curver/README.md

-# curver
-Curve reconstruction from unorganised points
+Curve reconstruction from noisy data